7 Must-Have Breastfeeding Herbs

 • A cup of oatmeal every morning may help soothe digestion and increase milk supply!

-• Buy as a loose-leaf herb or look for a high-quality tea.
+• Buy it as a loose-leaf herb or look for a high-quality tea.
 Be

 3. Stinging nettles {urtica dioica}